m7hamed-dev/save_points_chart/README.md

 )
 ```

-> The demo showcases all 12 chart types with interactive features, animations, and theme switching.
+> The demo showcases all 17 chart types with interactive features, click interactions, border highlighting, animations, and theme switching.
 > The video is also included in the published package on [pub.dev](https://pub.dev/packages/save_points_chart).

 ## 📦 Dependencies